 \section{Introduction}

-Generative AI has rapidly transformed the way we create and edit multimedia, making it faster and easier than ever to produce high-quality images, audio, and video.
+Generative AI has rapidly transformed the way we create and edit multimedia, making it faster and easier than ever to produce high-quality images, audio, and video \cite{qiao2024fully}.
 While these innovations unlock exciting possibilities, they also introduce serious risks.
-Among the most concerning threats are image and video deepfakes, highly realistic, AI-generated images and videos that mimic real persons, posing significant challenges, not only for their role in spreading misinformation and disinformation at an alarming pace but also for their implications on privacy, consent, security, and societal trust \cite{deepfakewashingtonpost, deepfakebrookings1, deepfakeNSA, fernando2025face, mustak2023deepfakes}.
+Among the most concerning threats are image and video deepfakes, highly realistic, AI-generated images and videos that mimic real individuals.
+These deepfakes pose significant challenges, not only for their role in spreading misinformation and disinformation at an alarming pace but also for their implications on privacy, consent, security, and societal trust \cite{deepfakewashingtonpost, deepfakebrookings1, deepfakeNSA, fernando2025face, mustak2023deepfakes}.